-This report presents to Cabinet the Quarter 2, April to September 2020 update for the corporate performance scorecard and progress against the Corporate Plan priorities.
+This report presents to the Covid 19 Response and Recovery Scrutiny Panel the Quarter 2, April to September 2020 update for the corporate performance scorecard and progress against the Corporate Plan priorities.
 The report also provides, where relevant, updates regarding the impact of the pandemic and the Council's continued provision of services.